rithmschool/job_interview_algorithm_questions/binary-search-tree-traversal-dfs-post-order/README.md

 **Depth-first search (DFS)** is an algorithm for traversing or searching tree or graph data structures.
 The algorithm starts at the root node (selecting some arbitrary node as the root node in the case of a graph) and explores as far as possible along each branch before backtracking. - [wikipedia](https://en.wikipedia.org/wiki/Depth-first_search)

-**DFS Post Order** Postorder traversal is used to delete the tree.
-Please see the question for deletion of tree for details.
-Postorder traversal is also useful to get the postfix expression of an expression tree. - [geeksforgeeks](https://www.geeksforgeeks.org/tree-traversals-inorder-preorder-and-postorder/)
+**DFS Post Order** In this traversal method, the root node is visited last, hence the name.
+First we traverse the left subtree, then the right subtree and finally the root node. - [tutorialspoint](https://www.tutorialspoint.com/data_structures_algorithms/tree_traversal.htm) <br/>

 ![Binary Search Tree - DFS post Order](../_images/bst-postorder.svg.png)
 Post-order: A, C, E, D, B, H, I, G, F